-Humpback whales feed on small shrimp-like creatures called krill and various types of bait fish.
-Humpback whales are known for their acrobatic breaches during which they can launch themselves completely out of the water.
-While all whales are capable of breaching, humpback whales seem to do this very frequently, perhaps to show off for potential mates.
-They are also known for their unique “whale songs” which can travel hundreds of miles.
+Humpback Whales feed on small shrimp-like creatures called krill and various types of small bait fish.
+Humpback Whales are known for their acrobatic breaches during which they can launch themselves completely out of the water.
+While all whales are capable of breaching, Humpback Whales are known for exhibiting this type of surface behavior more frequently than other species.
+They are also well-known for their unique and beautiful “whale songs” which can travel hundreds of miles.

-While most of the humpback whales in the Pacific migrate from Alaska to Hawaii for the winter, there is a small population of approximately 2,000 individuals that instead migrates down the coast of California toward Baja, Mexico and the Sea of Cortez.
+While most of the Humpback Whales in the Pacific migrate to-and-from Alaska and Hawaii, there is a small population of approximately 2,000 individuals that instead migrates downward along the coast of California toward Baja, Mexico and the Sea of Cortez.